Want to browse some Aston Villa retro shirts? Read on…

 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

-This historic shirt was worn when Villa were European Champions.
+This vintage shirt was worn when Villa were European Champions.
 Villa were very much outsiders as they faced German giants Bayern Munich in Rotterdam.
 Their hopes were dashed further when experienced goalkeeper Jimmy Rimmer had to be substituted after nine minutes due to a shoulder injury – his replacement was Nigel Spink.
-The 23 year old Spink had only played one game in the previous five years since joining from Chelmsford.
+The 23-year-old Spink had only played one game in the previous five years since joining from Chelmsford.

 Spink put in a heroic performance denying the Germans time and time again, then on the 67th minute Tony Morley turned the German full-back inside out and drove the ball across goal where Peter Withe steered it home to give Villa a historic victory!

-You can also get the 1985-87 away shirt.
+You can also get the 1985-87 away shirt (above right).
 This shirt has a fantastic vintage design and was worn when the club saw themselves relegated under manager Billy McNeill.
 McNeill was Villa’s second manager of the season as their lacklustre start to the season saw Chairman Doug Ellis sack Graham Turner.

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).

-With around 70 Aston Villa shirts ranging from 1989 to the present day there is a great selection to choose from.
-They include the 1989-90 home shirt worn by the likes of Adrian Heath, David Platt and Tony Daley as Villa finished second, behind Liverpool, in Division One.
+With numerous Aston Villa shirts ranging from 1989 to the present day there is a great selection to choose from.
+They include the 1989-90 home shirt (above right) worn by the likes of Adrian Heath, David Platt and Tony Daley as Villa finished second, behind Liverpool, in Division One.

-You can also pick up the 1997-98 away shirt (above).
+You can also pick up the 1997-98 away shirt (above left).
 This was a bit of a topsy-turvy season for Villa as manager Brian Little resigned in February 1998 with the club 15th in the League.
+In fact, Villa lost their first four league games, and at the end of February they were 15th having played 27, won 8, drawn 6 and lost 13.

-John Gregory, manager of Wycombe Wanderers, was Little’s successor and he revitalised the team, with a series of victories meaning they finished seventh (only two points behind fifth placed Leeds) and qualified for the UEFA Cup.
+John Gregory, manager of Wycombe Wanderers, was Little’s successor and he revitalised the team, with Villa winning 11 and losing just two of his 13 games in charge, meaning they finished seventh (only two points behind fifth-placed Leeds) and qualified for the UEFA Cup.

 You can also get a lovely 1971 home shirt, which marks a low point in the club’s history as they found themselves down in the old Third Division of English football.

-TOFFS don’t have any retro shirts, but they do have a retro track top as well as a number of other Villa related memorabilia.
+TOFFS don’t have any retro football shirts, but they do have a retro track top as well as a number of other Villa-related memorabilia.

 So there you have it.
 If, like me, you are a lover of football and all things retro there are a huge selection of classic Aston Villa shirts you can pick up to revel in the nostalgia of days gone by!